Data Quantity in Kibana

 In this article, we describe how you use Kibana to monitor the number of data records each participant uploads during a certain time period.
 If you are not familiar with how Kibana works with Avicenna, you can read the Kibana Basics page first and then continue here.

 Start by opening Kibana from your Researcher Dashboard.
-Now from the left panel,
+Now from the left panel, go to the Visualize tab, click on the

-the list choose Heat Map visualization.
+button and from the list choose Heat Map visualization.
 In the dialog that opens, search for

 the data index you want to use.
-Here, we want to use the Pedometer data, so we
+Here, we want to use the Pedometer data, so we search for it in the list:

 After selecting the data source, a graph is shown based on the default parameters.
 We need to adjust these parameters using the left-side panel: